Perm State University shooting: Event of the shooting

 At the skyway, Bekmansurov encountered Anna Aigeldina.
 He fatally shot her four times before moving towards building 6.
 Further into the skyway and just before reaching building 6, Bekmansurov fatally shot Alexandra Mokhova through the glass door to building 6.

 At 11:32, Bekmansurov was on the second floor of building 6.
 He approached a barricaded classroom filled with over 50 students and a teacher.
 He fired several shots through the classroom's door, hitting no one, before moving downstairs.
 As he was walking downstairs, several students from building 8 began jumping out of the windows to escape.
 Bekmansurov, who was standing on a platform between the 1st and 2nd floor, noticed the students outside.
-He began firing multiple shots at them, injuring several students.
+He began firing multiple shots at them, wounding several students.
 He also shot the security guard, who was hiding in the courtyard after being chased out of his checkpoint by Bekmansurov.
 After firing, Bekmansurov began to descend to the first floor.

-At 11:34, police officer Konstantin Kalinin encountered Bekmansurov at the first floor of building 6.
+At 11:34, policeman Konstantin Kalinin encountered Bekmansurov at the first floor of building 6.
 Kalinin was informed of the shooting when a distressed witness approached him while he was responding to a traffic accident.
 Kalinin and his partner rushed to the campus and he was told by a student where the shooting was coming from.
 The partner started evacuating students while Kalinin entered building 6 and tried searching the lobby.
 As Kalinin looked for the shooter, he heard Bekmansurov walking down the stairs and reloading his shotgun.
 Bekmansurov appeared in front of Kalinin.
 Kalinin ordered Bekmansurov to drop the shotgun, but Bekmansurov didn't listen and aimed his shotgun at him.
 Bekmansurov fired a single shot at Kalinin and missed.
 Kalinin fired eight rounds from his pistol at Bekmansurov, hitting him with six shots.
 As Bekmansurov collapsed, Kalinin approached the shooter and moved away the shotgun and bandoliers.
 Bekmansurov tried reaching for his knife, but Kalinin grabbed it.
 Bekmansurov told Kalinin to kill him, but Kalinin began rendering first aid to Bekmansurov.